 The bill amends Section 32A-2-4 of the New Mexico Statutes to establish new regulations regarding strip and body cavity searches in detention facilities, as well as to prohibit the use of cameras or filming devices in specific areas.
 It stipulates that such searches may only be conducted with probable cause that dangerous contraband is present and requires authorization from the facility superintendent or their designee.
-Additionally, the bill mandates that searches must be performed using the least invasive means necessary, and an incident report must be completed following any search, detailing various aspects such as the child's name, documentation of probable cause, and the personnel involved.
+Additionally, the bill mandates that any strip or body cavity search must utilize the least invasive means necessary and requires the completion of an incident report detailing various aspects of the search, including the child's name, documentation of probable cause, and the results of the search.

-Furthermore, the bill explicitly prohibits the installation of cameras or visual filming devices in shower or toilet areas of detention facilities, ensuring privacy for the juveniles in these sensitive locations.
-These changes aim to enhance the safety and dignity of children in detention while maintaining necessary security protocols.
+Furthermore, the bill explicitly prohibits the installation of cameras or visual filming devices in shower or toilet areas of detention facilities, ensuring the privacy of individuals in these sensitive locations.
+These amendments aim to enhance the safety and dignity of children in detention while maintaining necessary security protocols within the facilities.

 Statutes affected: introduced version: 32A-2-4